 Richmont Graduate University is committed to honoring our mission and our students by setting standards of excellence in the areas of academics, clinical work, interpersonal skills, and personal growth.
 The university is also committed to students' engagement in the evaluation process, which includes providing students with full information about the process, their roles and the role of the faculty.
-As part of this process, we ask that all students review all program materials including, but not limited to, those posted on the University website, the Graduate Catalog, student handbooks, clinical training manual, and this document.
-A separate list of student rights and responsibilities is provided for students within each School.
+As part of this process, we ask that all students review all program materials.
+A additional, separate list of student rights and responsibilities is provided for students within each School.

-Copyrighted

-Material
+Copyrighted Material